jojoschmitt/securityMiniCTF/README.md

 If you would like to solve this challange for your own, be sure **not** to take a **look** into the **private folder**.
 The private folder contains the whole server setup as well as a possible solution to the challange which would obviously spoil the party.

 ## General usage:
-1. sudo docker-compose up (This will build all necessary images and run the containers)
+1. sudo docker-compose build
-2. Stop the containers (Ctrl+C)
-3. sudo ./docker_handler.sh
+2. sudo ./docker_handler.sh

 For manual usage see docker commands below.